-However, some states have strict laws in place for lawsuit lenders to protect borrowers.
+However, some states have strict laws in place for lawsuit lending companies to protect borrowers.

 Here, we discuss how a lawsuit loan works and what regulations exist at both the state and federal level.

 What is a Pre-Settlement Lawsuit Loan?

 A lawsuit loan is a cash advance that lenders send to plaintiffs in exchange for part of their future settlement.

 Plaintiffs often use a lawsuit loan to pay for expenses while they wait for their settlement, including legal fees, medical bills, rent, and more.

 This often makes applying for lawsuit loans difficult since so many lenders aren’t honest about fees, interest rates, or terms.

 State and Federal Lending Laws and Regulations

 The lawsuit lending industry argues that it shouldn’t be regulated because lawsuit loans technically aren’t loans because they are non-recourse.

 Non-recourse means that if the plaintiff loses their case, they don’t need to repay the loan.

 In Many States, Lawsuit Lending is Unregulated

 For example, in Texas, legal lending isn’t regulated at all and it’s very easy to obtain a lawsuit loan in the state.

 California handles legal funding a little differently.
 While the state allows most forms of lawsuit loans, they restrict funding for workers’ compensation cases.

 In 2015, the Colorado Supreme Court ruled that lawsuit loans count as traditional lending.

 Find Out if a Lawsuit Loan is Right For You

 Like many other legal lenders, we offer non-recourse loans that you don’t have to pay back unless you win.

-If you have any questions about pre-settlement lawsuit loans or would like to apply for funding, give one of our lending specialists a call at 844-760-0244.
-Once approved, we send you cash within 24 hours.
+If you have any questions about pre-settlement lawsuit loans or would like to apply for funding, give one of our lending specialists a call at 844-771-2957.